TheOriginalGeez/Cupid/README.md

 By default everything is fit to the Shiva body preset.

+NOTE: You DO NOT need to do this unless you have downloaded and installed additional outfits.

 To build new bodyslides do the following:
 - Open the big dropdown on the right side of MO2 and click edit.
 - Select bodyslide and make sure MO2 is pointing to the correct location of BodySlide x64.exe (inside `Cupid\mods\BodySlide and Outfit Studio\CalienteTools\BodySlide`) then hit apply and close the window.